pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 +diesel = { version = "1.4", features = ["postgres", "chrono"] }
 ```

-We enable the postgres and chrono feature flags since we'll be connecting to PostgresQL and deserializing PostgresQL's timestamp types to chrono types.
+We enable the postgres and chrono feature flags since we'll be connecting to PostgreSQL and deserializing PostgreSQL's timestamp types to chrono types.
 Updated main file:

 ```diff
 // src/main.rs